 Experience real, honest football, loyal fans, a great atmosphere, and a remnant of the good old game away from the glamour and commerce of modern football with a trip to the Home – VfL Bochum 1848 (vfl-bochum.de).

 Tucked in the between some of the biggest names in German football, the mighty Borussia Dortmund, and the hugely popular FC Schalke 04, the VfL Bochum has always maintained their underdog status.

-This former coal-mining region and industrial heart land is the football hotspot of Germany and worth a quick hop over the Channel for an awesome weekend break.
+This former coal-mining region and industrial heart land is the football hotspot of Germany and worth a quick hop over the channel for an awesome weekend break.

-We start with a hair raiser moment when the teams enter the pitch to “Tief im Westen” (in the deep west) song by local favourite German superstar Herbert Groenemeyer.
+We start with a hair raiser moment when the teams enter the pitch to “Tief im Westen” (In the deep west) song by local favourite German superstar Herbert Groenemeyer.
 Listen here and get a glimpse of what to expect: Herbert Grönemeyer Bochum, VfL Bochum – YouTube.

 The loyal and used to suffer fanbase roar the anthem like a battle cry.
 They never let their club down in times when things did not go to plan.
 And of which there were many.
 Become part of on your trip to the VfL which is a great and unique football experience.

-Founded in 1848 Bochum’s time in Bundesliga 1 from the 70ties to the mid 90ties brought mid table finishes and relegation battles to the blue and white faithfuls.
+Founded in 1848 Bochum’s time in Bundesliga 1 from the 70ties to the mid 90ties brought mid table finishes and relegation battles to the blue and white faithful.
 The gained themselves the nickname the Unabsteigbaren (The Unrelegationables).